codyRing/PPPSW_Setup/README.txt

 5/13 PM call with Colin
-Scheduletype Name Fixed-Fees
+Done ---Scheduletype Name Fixed-Fees
-Schedlue name UHC UnitedHealthCare-Fixed-Profee-Clinic???
+Done ----Schedlue name UHC UnitedHealthCare-Fixed-Profee-Clinic???
-Limit Schedule Map load to only clinic Facilities.
+Done -----Limit Schedule Map load to only clinic Facilities.
 Expectation that we may have hospital facilities in the future.
-Constrain UHC Schedule map load to facility type clinic
+Done ------ Constrain UHC Schedule map load to facility type clinic

+5/19 AM Call
+Copy Place of service hospital schedule inserts.
+Even run incase an hospital is ever added Contract map Billtype constain to only profee bill types Probably need a "Schedule date Column" to use in schedule name and to denote all of these rates from 2008 RVU's.This date will be in schedule name.
+Need a facility zip map table.